International Adoption in Oregon

 The race and cultural heritage of an internationally adopted person, which is an important part of their identity for their lifetime.
 Adoptive families should educate themselves about international and transracial adoption to help prepare themselves.

-2. Choose Which Oregon International Adoption Professional You Want to Work With
+Step 2: Choose Which Oregon International Adoption Professional You Want to Work With

 Individual international adoption agencies in Oregon are only licensed to conduct adoptions within certain countries, so find out which countries an agency is licensed to work with if you’re committed to an intercountry adoption from a specific country.